CLSherrod/clsherrod.github.io/_posts/2008-12-04-how-to-lose-friends.md

 date: 2008-12-04 23:00:34
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
-- business
+  - friends
-permalink: "/how-to-lose-friends/"
+permalink: /how-to-lose-friends/
 ---
 Recently a very good friend of mine had a falling out with a business partner.
 I don't know the details but I was supportive.
 Then a couple of weeks later the business partner removed me from x.com.